Stellarend/Tower-of-Fantasy-Guide/README.md

             - It's recommend you spend all your Proofs of Purchase and Special Vouchers before doing this so you can get one you don't already have
 - Proof of Purchase (gold chip)
     - Used to pull matrices from the permanent matrix banner
+    - Each pull gives you a Base Chip
     - If the matrix you're looking for is not in the permanent banner (pool), save up these Proofs of Purchase
         - Every few months, a matrix from the limited banner is moved into the permanent banner so you can wait till then
-    - Each pull gives you a Base Chip
 - Special Voucher (red chip)
     - Used to pull matrices from the limited matrix banner
+    - Each pull gives you an Overclocking Chip
-    - Save and spend in batches of 80 (Over Clocking Chip)
+    - Save and spend in batches of 80 (Overclocking Chip)
-    - Each pull gives you an Over Clocking Chip
 - Base Chip
     - Used to buy any SSR Matrix for 80 Base Chips
 - Overclocking Chip